-Upon completion of the investigation, the customer service will complete a final report for the DART chief financial officer.
+Upon completion of the investigation, the customer experience manager will complete a final report for the DART chief financial officer.
 If a Title VI violation is found to exist, remedial steps as appropriate and necessary will be taken immediately.
 The complainant will also receive a final report including any remedial steps.
 The investigation process and final report should take no longer than 20 business days.
-If no violation is found and the complainant wishes to appeal the decision, he or she may appeal directly to Des Moines Area Regional Transit Authority, Attn: General Manager, 620 Cherry Street, Des Moines, IA 50309.
+If no violation is found and the complainant wishes to appeal the decision, he or she may appeal directly to Des Moines Area Regional Transit Authority, Attn: Chief Executive Officer, 620 Cherry Street, Des Moines, IA 50309.

 Complaints may also be filed with the following two organizations no later than 180 days after the date of the alleged discrimination:

 400 East 14th Street